sersoft-gmbh/swift-sysctl/README.md

 While not yet integrated, the following features might provide added value and could make it into this package in the future:

 -   Allow for checks whether certain values are available before accessing them.
--   Support for dynamic names in `sysctl` (e.g. names depending on the number of cpus or network interfaces).
 -   Improved error handling.
 Right now Swift Sysctl crashes if `sysctl` fails.

 ## Documentation